ethersphere/swarm-cli/README.md

 swarm-cli upload build/
 ```

 This also yields a `/bzz` URL.
-If there is an `index.html` present in the root of the folder, `--index-document` will be automatically applied by `swarm-cli`, which sets which file the browser should open for an empty path.
+If there is an `index.html` present in the root of the folder, `--index-document` will be automatically applied by `swarm-cli`.
+This option sets which file the browser should open for an empty path.
 You may also freely set `--index-document` during upload to change this.

 #### Standard Input